-- must be correctly calibrated, sealed and fully functional in accordance with the (i) current Council approved fare structure, - must be appropriately stamped to ensure compliance with The Measuring (ii) Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - (iii) must be set at the correct date and time at all times throughout the period of the vehicle licence. - 2.26.3 The Council recognises the impact of creating unnecessary paper waste and recognises that digital smart technology is widely available offering a receipt facility.
-The Council also acknowledges the use of such technology is beneficial to passengers, drivers and operators alike. - 2.26.4 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
+- (i) must be correctly calibrated, sealed and fully functional in accordance with the current Council approved fare structure, - (ii) must be appropriately stamped to ensure compliance with The Measuring Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - (iii) must not be capable of being manually overridden to ensure that the correct tariff is charged based on the actual date and time of the journey, and - (iv) must be set at the correct date and time at all times throughout the period of the vehicle licence. - 2.26.3 The Council recognises the impact of creating unnecessary paper waste and recognises that digital smart technology is widely available offering a receipt facility.
+The Council also acknowledges the use of such technology is beneficial to passengers, drivers and operators alike.

+- 2.26.4 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
 The dial of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness and also at any time at the request of the hirer. - 2.26.5 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 2.26.6 An official copy of the Council's fare tariff must be securely attached and displayed on the dash board in front of the passenger seat at all times.
 The fare tariff document will be emailed to individual taxi drivers when a grant or renewal of a plate is completed.
-It is the driver's responsibility to ensure the tariff is printed and to ensure that it is visible to passengers. - 2.26.7 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by this Council in connection with the fare tariff for the hire of taxis.
+It is the driver's responsibility to ensure the tariff is printed and to ensure that it is visible to passengers. - The vehicle taximeter shall be brought into operation at the commencement of the 2.26.7 journey and the fare demanded by the driver shall not be greater than that fixed by this Council in connection with the fare tariff for the hire of taxis.
 For the avoidance of doubt, the taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 2.26.8 In the event of such a journey commencing in but ending outside the Borough, there may be charged for the journey such fare as was agreed before the hiring was effected.
-If no such agreement was made, then the fare to be charged should be no greater than that fixed by the Council in connection with the fare tariff for the hire of taxis. - 2.26.9 On occasions, a journey will commence during one tariff period and end within another tariff period.
+If no such agreement was made then the fare to be charged should be no greater than that fixed by the Council in connection with the fare tariff for the hire of taxis. - 2.26.9 On occasions, a journey will commence during one tariff period and end within another tariff period.
 For the avoidance of doubt, the tariff that is in operation at the time of the commencement of a journey must remain throughout that journey.